AnotherKamila/kamila.is/learning/_posts/2019-01-17-building-my-home-router.md

 ppp_mode="ddial"  # brings the link up if it is dropped
 ```

 Modems are evil and might not work after a reboot because they haven't been sufficiently power-cycled.
 Mine does that.
-Workaround: Pull out the cable for a few seconds instead of a soft reboot.
+Workaround: Pull out the power cable for a few seconds instead of a soft reboot.

 Idea (NOT working for me yet):
 ```